 Azure Native: Installation & Configuration

 To provision resources with the Pulumi Azure Native provider, you need to have Azure credentials.
-These instructions assume you’re using the Azure CLI 2.0.
 Your Azure credentials are never sent to Pulumi.com.
 Pulumi uses the Azure SDK and the credentials in your environment to authenticate requests from your computer to Azure.

 Installation